The Tall Trees Grove

 Another nice thing about the grove is that it's much further inland than the old-growth groves in the state redwood parks.
 If it's one of those cold, foggy summer days on the coast, there's a good chance that the Tall Trees Grove will be sunny and warm.

 The grove is a popular destination for first-time visitors to the park and is highly recommended by a lot of guidebooks.
-Be aware, though, that you'll spend half a day getting there and back, and in return you'll only get about 10 minutes of hiking through the big trees (unless you stop, or hike through more than once).
+Be aware, though, that you'll spend half a day getting there and back, and in return you'll only get about 10 minutes of hiking through the big trees.
 If you only have a day to see the redwoods, unless you have a special interest in the Tall Trees Grove it would make a whole lot more sense to hike, say, the Boy Scout Tree Trail or the Prairie Creek Trail, both of which have much more impressive scenery and are also much easier to reach.
 If you plan to spend two or more days in the redwoods, though, the Tall Trees Grove might be worthwhile since it's refreshingly different from the other big-tree groves.

 If you're visiting in the summer and don't mind wading through Redwood Creek, consider the Emerald Ridge and Tall Trees Loop, which is a really enjoyable variation of this hike and a nice change of pace if you've been doing a lot of hiking under the redwood canopy.